 Of course, that’s just what Google does.
 It gets you to buy into their overall system so they can have your data.
 In fact, they even thrown in some features that are similar to Apple products.

 On the other hand, the pixel still doesn’t have very much processing power.
 It’s designed to be a slave unit that you basically connect to Wi-Fi to use the Google environment.
 Therefore, the hardware is not that important.

 So if you’re asking about the $1300 that will get you the Pixel, just take a look at all the features you get.
 If you’re willing to live in the cloud, then, could be a great deal.
 If you want more powerful laptop, this may not be the product for you.

 Due to the demands of business applications and workloads, flash storage has seen a rapid increase in adoption by leading businesses.
+This is evident in cloud storage as well as local storage.
 Today’s all-flash storage systems help enterprises improve both the economics and performance of their workloads.
 They deliver significant improvement in input/output (I/O) performance.